-Our small class size allows for individual attention, class is limited to 6 dogs.
-This class covers all the basic good manners that your dog needs to know to be a well-mannered member of the family: sit, down, stand, look, touch, wait, stay, come, leave it, trade, polite greeting and loose leash walking.
-It includes an orientation night discussion which covers: the science of how dogs learn, why we do not need to punish incorrect responses while training, nutrition, mental exercise for your dog, and clicker training basics.
+This class covers all the basic good manners that your dog needs to know to be a well-mannered member of the family: sit, down, stand, look, touch, wait, stay, come, leave it, polite greeting and loose leash walking.
+It includes a video orientation which covers: Intro to clicker training, the science of how dogs learn, nutrition, mental exercise for your dog, new information about dominance and demonstration of simple training exercises.
+If you have concerns about training with a clicker, please don’t hesitate to contact the trainer.
 The course is 6 weeks long. $155

 This class covers things that are useful skills to have as part of your dog’s Basic Manners training: More time to work on Leash Walking, building stronger Recall, Settle position, Jazz Up and Settle Down exercises (controlling the level of arousal in your dog), Speak and Shush (turn barking on and off), Trade /Drop It, Better Stays – adding distractions, Better Leave It – advancing to the dropped Leave It, Gotcha – desensitizing your dog to collar grabs, Playing Tug, adding Duration to attention exercises and increasing offered attention.
 Play and Games are incorporated into this class as part of relationship building exercises.
 6 weeks $155